Find A Doctor Or Hospital In Your Network.

-Most often, these scammers want to clean out your bank account or go on shopping spree with your credits card.
-Not anymore.
-The nefarious scope of their fraud is exploding.
-Mortgage title theft and health insurance scams are growing more and more common.
+Most often, scammers want to clean out your bank account or go on a shopping spree with your credit card.
+But mortgage title theft and health insurance scams are becoming more and more common.

-While the Affordable Care Act (ACA) has given more people access to health care, it’s also made more people vulnerable to fraud.
-Take these steps to protect yourself.
+While the Affordable Care Act (ACA) gives more people access to health care, it also makes more people vulnerable to fraud.

 Guard your digits.
 Don’t give your Social Security, credit card, bank account or phone numbers to anyone offering an “ACA card.”
 There’s no such thing as an “ACA card.”

 Beware of people pushing an ACA health plan.
-Yes, the Affordable Care Act requires most people to have health insurance.
-Still, you don’t have to purchase a new plan.
+Yes, the Affordable Care Act calls for most people to have health insurance.
+But you don’t have to buy a new plan.
 If you already have health insurance through your job, Medicare or Medicaid, you can keep it or look at other plans offered by your insurer.

 Shut the door on con artists.
-Health insurance companies don’t send reps out to make door-to-door sales calls.
+Health insurance companies don’t send reps to make door-to-door sales calls.
 If someone shows up at your home, tell them to mail information to you.
-If you receive something in the mail, carefully check out the company before you add your private data to any enrollment form.
-Ask a trusted family member or friend to also review the information.
+If you get something in the mail, carefully check out the company before you add your private data to any enrollment form.
+Ask a trusted family member or friend to also look at the information.

-What other tricks and fake-outs do health insurance fraudsters use?
-Here are some common schemes to guard against.
+What other tricks do health insurance fraudsters use?
+Here are some common schemes.

 Fake health insurance policies.
 Con artists promise low prices, no medical exams and guaranteed acceptance.
 Any too-good-to-be-true promises should raise a red flag.

 High-pressure sales.
 Con artists know the faster they get you to make a decision, the more likely they are to walk away with your private information.
-Be leery of anyone who says, “Today is the last day to act.
-If you don’t sign up now, you’ll miss out on the big discount.”
+Be leery of anyone who says you must act now.

 Bogus websites for insurance companies.
 These fake sites mimic sites for legitimate health insurance companies.
-Make sure you’re interacting with a company’s real website before entering any personal information – especially before offering your debit or credit card number.
+Make sure you’re interacting with a company’s real website before giving any personal information — especially before sharing your debit or credit card number.
 If you’re not sure, call the insurance company to confirm their official web address.